 In [3] a new computability model, of a distributed parallel type, based on the notion of membrane structure, is introduced.
-This model, called transition P-system, start from the observation that the processes which take place in the complex structure of a living cell can be considered computations.
+This model, called transition P system, starts from the observation that the processes which take place in the complex structure of a living cell can be considered computations.
 This model verifies interesting properties:

-- It is in the framework of Natural Computing, a field of research which tries to imitate nature in the way it computes.
-In some way, it simulates the inner membrane structure of certain living organisms, where simultaneous and isolated operations that can be considered as computations, are produced. - It is a parallel computational model, where parallelism works in two different levels: in a first level, inside every membrane, several operations can be made over different objects simultaneously, and in a second level, all the membranes works simultaneously, with no direct intervention of the produced operations of the other membranes. - It is a non deterministic computational model, because, as we can see later, the rules to execute in each step of the execution are not determined a priori.
+- It belongs to the framework of Natural Computing, a field of research which tries to imitate nature in the way it computes.
+In some way, it simulates the inner membrane structure of certain living organisms, where simultaneous and isolated operations that can be considered as computations, are produced. - It is a parallel computational model, where parallelism acts in two different levels: in a first level, inside every membrane, several operations can be made over different objects simultaneously, and in a second level, all the membranes work simultaneously, with no direct intervention of the produced operations of the other membranes.